russian-bogatyr/AKWebsite.github.io/index.md

 List here my orders from fiverr, provide a link

 # **Publications**
-**Reference**: Massood Towhidnejad, Omar Ochoa, Anton Kiselev, “An Analysis of the Software Engineering Curriculum Using the Guideline Models”.
+**Reference**: Massod Towhidnejad, Omar Ochoa, Anton Kiselev, "An Analysis of the software Engineering Curriculum Using the Guidleine Models".
 Published at Scientific Conference ASEE-SE20
 ---

 Publication With Ochoa